-may arise if firms are unable to distinguish between different types of risks but clients can, ie if asymmetric information persists.
+While the public policy debate on risk classification mainly focuses on the equity dimension6, economists are more concerned with its effects on efficiency.
+Their basic argument, in favour of risk categorisation, is that the problem of adverse selection may arise if firms are unable to distinguish between different types of risks but clients can, ie if asymmetric information persists.
 Adverse selection implies that high-risk types are able to purchase coverage at a premium below their expected damage.
 As a result firms earn a loss on each such contract.
 Adverse selection also implies that pooled contracts with low and high risks will be driven out of the market as a result of lacking demand of low-risks and competitive pressures from other firms.
-The lacking demand problem is described in a seminal paper of Akerlof.
-Low-risk insureds increasingly strive for self-insurance as the price of insurance approaches the actuarial fair premium of high risks in a process of adverse selection.
+The lacking demand problem is described in a seminal paper of Akerlof, (1970).
+Lowrisk insureds increasingly strive for self-insurance as the price of insurance approaches the actuarial fair premium of high risks in a process of adverse selection.
 Another force for classifying risks is competition.
 Any insurer offering a contract that pools low and high risks will face a competing contract from other insurers aimed to attract the low risks from its pool.
 The reason is that such 'cream skimming' behaviour creates an information rent for the innovative firm.
 While temporary by nature (because the attacked firm will respond accordingly) these rents provide a constant motive to search for risk characteristics that help identify better than average risks in any incompletely separated market.

-Rothschild and Stiglitz have demonstrated that a set of separating contracts can equilibrate adverse selection markets, provided the share of high risks in the pool of insureds is above a critical level.
+Rothschild and Stiglitz, (1976) have demonstrated that a set of separating contracts can equilibrate adverse selection markets, provided the share of high risks in the pool of insureds is above a critical level.
 This 'separating equilibrium' is characterised by differential coverage for high-risk consumers and low-risk clients.
 High risk consumers receive complete coverage while low risk consumers have less than full coverage.
 Both are priced at their respective actuarial fair premium.
-This solution, which has since been refined as an equilibrium concept, is characterised by a rationing of low-risk clients.
+This solution, which has since been refined as an equilibrium concept (eg Wilson, 1977), is characterised by a rationing of low-risk clients.
 The efficiency of risk classification immediately follows from this negative externality.
 Improved information on the part of the insurer allows to ease the rationing of low-risk insureds.
 With perfect discrimination all insureds receive desired complete coverage at actuarial fair premiums.
-This possibility of welfare enhancing infor-
+This possibility of Pareto-improving information is noted in Rothschild and Stiglitz, (1976, 638).
+It